| Fairs & Festival

 such as Kala Academy's annual festivals, which draw artists and

+art lovers from all over India.
 The dates of religious festivals are decided according to respective

 religious calendars.
 Some festivals like Shigmo and Carnival though